Search

 Some jurisdictions expressly include domestic or family violence within occupational health and safety legislation, while others do not.
 For example, in Ontario, the Occupational Health and Safety Act includes a provision for “domestic violence” in section 32.0.4.

-In Manitoba, the Employment Standards Code includes “Interpersonal Violence Leave”, which specifically includes domestic violence.
-This type of leave of absence provides targets of domestic violence with paid and unpaid leave so they have the assurance of job protection while they seek safety.
+In Manitoba, the Employment Standards Code includes “Interpersonal Violence Leave”.
+This type of leave of absence provides those experiencing intimate partner and family ( domestic) violence with paid and unpaid leave so they have the assurance of job protection while they seek safety.
 This action could include finding suitable housing, seeking care for physical or psychological injuries, accessing legal services including putting protective orders in place, etc.

-However, it is the employer's general duty across all jurisdictions to ensure all employees have a safe and healthy workplace, including protecting all employees from various forms of violence.
+However, it is the employer's general duty across all jurisdictions to ensure all workers have a safe and healthy workplace, including protecting all workers from all forms of violence.

 What can the workplace do?